Teachers and tutors insurance

 • No hidden fees or cancellation charges

-Our teachers and tutors insurance offers specialist cover for a wide range of education professions, including school teachers, supply teachers, music teachers and private tutors.
+Our teachers and tutor insurance offers specialist cover for a wide range of education professions, including school teachers, supply teachers, music teachers and private tutors.

 Teaching students carries a whole host of risks.
 An allegation of poor tutoring, a student injuring themselves whilst visiting your workplace or the theft of a laptop containing course material could have a serious knock-on effect for your business.